How to Prevent and Remove Damp and Mould from your Garage

 3. How to prevent damp and mould in garages

-- Insulation: Insulating the walls, floors, and ceiling of the garage can help to keep the temperature inside the garage more consistent and reduce the chances of moisture buildup.
-You can buy self-adhesive insulation for garage doors in most DIY stores.
+- Insulation: Proper insulation of the walls, floors, and ceiling in the garage helps to regulate the temperature by minimising heat loss or gain, which in turn reduces the likelihood of moisture buildup.
+Self-adhesive insulation for garage doors, readily available in most DIY stores, offers a convenient solution to improve insulation efficiency and further contribute to maintaining a consistent indoor climate.
 Check out our guide on garage insulation to find out more.

 Related